skillrepos/cc-se/labs.md

 **Action:** Approve the plan and any connector permission prompts.

-> ⏱ **Patience note:** First build can take several minutes — it's fetching live GitHub data, not inventing placeholder numbers.
+> ⏱ **Patience note:** First build can take several minutes — it's fetching live Google Drive data, not inventing placeholder numbers.

 ---
 <br><br>

 ## 5: Explore the Dashboard
 **What we're doing:** Verifying the data is *yours*.
-**Why:** The wow moment: those are your real repos and real commit dates.
+**Why:** The wow moment: those are your real files and real modified dates.

-**Action:** When the Live Artifact opens, check the repo list against what you know — you should recognize your course repo from Days 1–2 with very recent activity.
+**Action:** When the Live Artifact opens, check the file list against what you know — you should recognize the file you uploaded from `~/cowork-lab` in Lab 19 with very recent activity.

 ![Dashboard open](./images/ccode391.png?raw=true "Dashboard open")